rqueue/RQVisual/README.md

-# Visual
+# RQVisual

-**Disclaimer:** Still in development

-Visual is a tool for easily laying out views in code using visual formats similar to Auto Layout's Visual Format Language.
+RQVisual is a tool for easily laying out views in code using visual formats similar to Auto Layout's Visual Format Language.
 All of the views are laid out using Auto Layout constraints so you get all the benefits of Auto Layout without the verbose NSLayoutConstraint syntax.

 ## Why not just use Auto Layout's Visual Format Language?